Have you been bitten by a dog? Are you frantic and don’t know what to do? Asking yourself, is there a dog bite lawyer

 - Call a lawyer for help.
 Contact an experienced dog bite attorney.
 Your attorney can handle all the details of the case on your behalf and can help you pursue the compensation you need to cover damages from the attack.

 How Do You Prove Fault in a Dog Bite Case?

 To prove fault in a dog bite case, gather evidence to show that the dog’s owner was negligent in some way.
 For example, they might have kept a dog that was known to be aggressive or failed to restrain the dog.

-Additionally, demonstrate that you had a right to be at the location where the attacked occurred and that you did nothing to provoke the attack.
+Additionally, you must demonstrate that you had a right to be at the location where the attack occurred and that you did nothing to provoke the attack.
 If a dog bit your child, try to show that the child could not have reasonably known that their actions would cause the dog to attack.

 Do Hospitals Report Dog Bites or Animal Attacks to the Authorities?

 Under Indiana law, physicians or the hospital where they work must report dog bites to the Indiana State Department of Health within 72 hours after they treat a bite victim.